the-turing-way/the-turing-way/book/website/communication/peer-review.md

 Peer review can be formal or informal and ideally occurs at different levels throughout a project.
 Traditionally the formal peer review has been associated with publishing a journal article.
 However, new forms of peer review are emerging in publishing and also beyond in the research landscape.
-We want to hightlight that peer review happens on different levels throughout a project, and is an ultimate form of engaging with other people's work.
+We want to highlight that peer review happens on different levels throughout a project, and is an ultimate form of engaging with other people's work.